 where Φ is the standard normal cumulative distribution function.
 Figure 1 shows the rest points for the ODE for this game (the logit case is very similar).
 The figure plots Φ from the ODE (7), so that equilibria are given by the intersections of Φ with the 45-degree line, and the stable equilibria are points where Φ intersects the line from above.
 For relatively large values of σ , the figure shows there is only one equilibrium, but as $\sigma \to 0$ there are three equilibria: two stable points in the neighborhood of the pure strategy Nash equilibria (at 0 and 1), and one unstable point in the neighborhood of the mixed strategy equilibrium (at 2/5 in this case).
-Thus Theorem 3.2 states that the algorithm will converge to (a neighborhood of) one of the pure strategy equilibria, but it is silent on which of these outcomes to expect.
-We revisit this example below, where we show that (in the CG case) one of the equilibria is more likely to be observed in the long run.
+Thus Theorem 3.2 roughly implies that the tail of the belief sequence will converge to (a neighborhood of) one of the pure strategy equilibria, but it is silent on which of these outcomes to expect.
+We revisit this example below, where we show that one of the equilibria is more likely to be observed in the long run.